The Art of Teaching MED

 SED 640 - Research in Adolescent Growth and Development

 This course is devoted to an exploration of current research and practices addressing the physical, cognitive, socio-emotional, and moral stages of human development of adolescents between the ages of 11 and 19.
 Emphasis will be placed on individual differences and how educators can employ principles of curriculum and instruction to address the needs of adolescents.
 The impact of social and environmental factors on adolescents will be a key component of this course.
 Prerequisites: There are no prerequisites for this course.
+Crosslisted with: SED 511.

 SED 641 - Curriculum Studies in Secondary Education

 This course explores the ideologies of curriculum as germane to the practical implementation of curricular practices in secondary schools and society.
 The scope of curriculum shall include local, national, and global contexts, with considerations for foundational, contemporary, and future landscapes of curricular practice.
+Crosslisted with: SED 512.

 SED 642 - Pedagogy and Philosophy of Education